 For a lot of folks, it's probably not worth it to run out and buy a new piece of equipment just to remove an anode, but for those who already have one, or can rent one, an impact wrench can be quite effective.

 Just remember that you only want to use it to loosen the anode, not to tighten it.
-Indeed, you'll want to merely break the anode loose, then loosen the rest of the way with a socket wrench, so as not to spin the hex head and probably knock the rest of the anode into your tank.
+Indeed, you'll want to merely break the anode loose, then loosen the rest of the way with a socket wrench, so as not to spin the hex head and probably knock the rest of the anode around the inside of your tank.

 You'll want to tighten manually.
 That will give you better "feel" in case you're starting it wrong and will prevent you from hopelessly stripping the threads.
 And be sure and use pipe-thread seal tape.Opposing Wrenches